Call Today! Free Immediate Response (818) 781-1570

 In federal court, a defendant is often brought before a magistrate judge for a pre-arraignment detention/bond hearing.

-This addresses only the issues of the defendant's retention or not in custody by the U.S. Marshalls and what, if any, conditions of release should be imposed prior to arraignment before a United States District Judge.
+This addresses only the issues of whether or not the defendant should be retained in custody by the U.S. Marshalls and what conditions of release should be imposed prior to arraignment before a United States District Judge.

-In both federal and state courts, however, the arraignment hearing is the first opportunity for the defendant to enter either a guilty or a not guilty plea to the charges which have been brought by the government.
+In both federal and state courts, however, the arraignment hearing is the first opportunity for the defendant to enter either a guilty or a not guilty plea to the charges that the government has brought.

 One of the main reasons of an arraignment is for the defendant to enter their initial plea to the charges against them.